tablespace_nameInnoDB and NDB: ADD DATAFILE '

 M (for megabytes) or

-NDB 7.1.2, this rounding is done explicitly, and a warning is
+The rounding just described is done explicitly, and a warning is

 issued by the MySQL Server when any such rounding is performed.